First, here is a handy table to simplify the process of cement slurry design:

 - Select dispersant, keep in mind that unnecessary dispersant concentrations promote free water and sedimentation.

 - Select a compatible retarder, concentration as per the technical document of the retarder and/or laboratory database for the expected thickening time.
 Keep in mind both the fluid loss control additive and the dispersant would tend to increase thickening time, and the retarder might have an added dispersing effect.
 Recommendation to start with a concentration 25 – 30% lower than the recommendation in technical documents or database.
-Having a shorter that required thickening time in the first iteration would allow moving quickly to the next and have an idea of the slurry response – compare your result with the database and select next concentration accordingly.
+Having a shorter than required thickening time in the first iteration would allow moving quickly to the next and have an idea of the slurry response – compare your result with the database and select next concentration accordingly.

 - Select the appropriate antifoam agent.

 - If there is a need for an antisettling agent, the slurry design is faulty.
-Consider the following.
+Consider the following: